 Other Fields Symposium at NYU Berlin

-In the summer of 2017 Dana developed and hosted the Other Fields: Aesthetic Inquiry into New Landscape symposium at NYU Berlin and developed interdisciplinary research focusing on communication between Artists and Scientists.
+In the summer of 2017 Dana organized the Other Fields: Aesthetic Inquiry into New Landscape symposium at NYU Berlin and developed interdisciplinary research focusing on communication between Artists, Academics and Scientists.
 Support for the symposium was provided by NYU Berlin, NYU Provost’s Office, NYU Center for Humanaties, and the Department of Technology, Culture and Society at NYU.

 Two days of meetings at NYU Berlin brought together a group of artists, writers and scholars to re-examine landscape as a mode of inquiry in art.